Battery ChargerTemperature compensated

 L200 Charger Circuit Schematic Circuit Diagram

-The charger circuit can be connected permanently to the battery pack.
-Charging starts when a ‘plug top’ adaptor is connected to the input of the charger.
-The unregulated 12 V supply used by the author delivered an open-circuit voltage of 18 V, dropping to 14 V under load.
-Even though the charge voltage is reduced when charging is complete, the cells should not be left permanently on charge.
-The author uses the circuit to charge the battery in a torch.
-After three years and some 150 charge cycles, the cells are showing no signs of losing any capacity.
+This charger circuit offers the convenience of permanent connection to the battery pack.
+Charging initiation occurs upon connecting a ‘plug top’ adapter to the charger’s input.
+The author’s utilization of an unregulated 12 V supply unveiled an open-circuit voltage of 18 V, which settled at 14 V under a load.
+It’s crucial to note that despite a reduction in the charge voltage upon completion, it’s inadvisable to leave the cells continuously on charge.
+The author has successfully employed this circuit to charge a battery within a torch.
+Impressively, after three years and around 150 charge cycles, the cells have exhibited no signs of capacity deterioration.

 Tags